chromium/ballista/README.md

-# Web Actions
+# Ballista

 **Date**: 2015-07-29

-Web Actions is a proposal for a standard web API, revisiting of the concepts behind [Web Intents](http://webintents.org): allowing websites to open files and share data with other applications (native and web), and also allowing websites to register as handlers for files and data from other applications.
+Ballista is a proposal for a standard web API, revisiting of the concepts behind [Web Intents](http://webintents.org): allowing websites to open files and share data with other applications (native and web), and also allowing websites to register as handlers for files and data from other applications.

+The codename "[Ballista](https://en.wikipedia.org/wiki/Ballista)" is about launching things at other things; we hope to settle on a proper name over the course of the standardization process.
+The current API lives in `navigator.actions`, but we aren't particularly attached to that name.

 ## How does it work?
-There are two parts to Web Actions:
+There are two parts to Ballista:

-* **Requester**: Websites can request an action be handled by another site or app of the user's choosing.
+* **Requester**: Websites can request an "action" be handled by another site or app of the user's choosing.
 For example, a site can send a file to be edited externally.
 * **Handler**: Websites can request to be registered as action handlers.
 For